KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 5.2 What This Resolves

 The placement question "Is the Moon at L₀ or IL₅?" was a category error.
-The Moon is not at any single station because the Moon does not name a station-layer operation — it names a cosmological-scale manifestation of the Khaonic Tree's defining function across its full arc.
+The Moon is not at any single station because the Moon does not name a station-layer operation — it names a cosmological‑scope manifestation of the Khaonic Tree's defining function across its full arc.

 This dissolves the apparent dilemma: